yohman/22S-DH151/Weeks/Week01/readme.md

 ## Thinking cap assignment:

-Find a web mapping site that excites you, and respond to the following prompts:
+Find a web mapping site that excites you, and respond to the following prompts as a post in this [discussion section](https://github.com/yohman/22S-DH151/discussions/2):

-- In your class repo, create a new file in your Week1 folder titled `W1 Thinking Cap.md`
 - Include a screenshot of the site
 - Include a link to the site
 - What is the site's agenda?